mininet/mininet.github.com/source/walkthrough/index.markdown

     sudo mn

-The default topology is minimal, which includes one OpenFlow kernel switch connected to two hosts, plus the OpenFlow reference controller.
-Other ones are available; see the `--topo` section in the output of `mn -h`.
+The default topology is the `minimal` topology, which includes one OpenFlow kernel switch connected to two hosts, plus the OpenFlow reference controller.
+This topology could also be specified on the command line with `--topo=minimal`.
+Other topologies are available, out-of-the-box; see the `--topo` section in the output of `mn -h`.

 All four entities (2 host processes, 1 switch process, 1 reference controller) are now running in the VM.
 The controller can be outside the VM, and instructions for that are at the bottom.